-This is an anesthetic that keeps you awake, while numbing you from the waist-down.
+Most cesarean deliveries today are done with a regional anesthesia such as an epidural or spinal block.
+This is an anesthetic that keeps you awake while numbing you from the waist down.
 The medication is delivered directly through your spinal fluid, through a small tube placed in your lower back.

 All surgeries carry inherent risks of complication.
 Your surgical staff is highly trained to deal effectively with any complications in order to keep you and your baby safe.
 Some complications associated with C-section birth include:

-- Blood clotting, especially in the pelvis, legs, and lungs
+- Blood clots, especially in the pelvis, legs, and lungs

 - Injury to abdominal tissue, such as bladder or bowels